Bacalao à la Veracruzana

 - May 2, 2020

-Great news to all my non-New England folks: this can pretty much be made with any white fish.
-For a more authentic feel, use snapper instead.
+Good news: this can be made with any white fish.
+For a more authentic preparation, use snapper instead.

 Ingredients